 The bright green or white logo color indicates that the hub is connected to Ajax Cloud.

 If the Ethernet connection does not occur automatically, disable proxy, filtration by MAC addresses and activate the DHCP in the router settings: the hub will receive an IP address.
-During the next setup in the web or mobile app, you will be able to set a static IP address.
+During the next setup in the mobile app, you will be able to set a static IP address.

 To connect the hub to the GSM network, you need a micro-SIM card with a disabled PIN code request (you can disable it using the mobile phone) and a sufficient amount on the account to pay for the GPRS, SMS services and calls.